weldr/lorax/docs/html/_sources/livemedia-creator.rst.txt

    running under you may encounter strange bugs if you try to build newer or older releases.

-2. Make sure selinux is set to permissive or disabled.
-It won't install correctly with selinux set to enforcing yet.

-3. It may totally trash your host.
+2. It may totally trash your host.
 So far I haven't had this happen, but the possibility exists that a bug in Anaconda could result in it operating on real devices.
 I recommend running it in a virt or on a system that you can afford to lose all data from.